near/docs/docs/tutorials/contracts/nfts/5-approval.md

 ### Transferring an NFT as an approved account {#transferring-the-nft}

-Now that you've approved another account to transfer the token, you can test that behaviour.
+Now that you've approved another account to transfer the token, you can test that behavior.
 You should be able to use the other account to transfer the NFT to itself by which the approved account IDs should be reset.
 Let's test transferring the NFT with the wrong approval ID:

 ```bash
 near call $APPROVAL_NFT_CONTRACT_ID nft_transfer '{"receiver_id": "'$NFT_CONTRACT_ID'", "token_id": "approval-token", "approval_id": 1}' --accountId $NFT_CONTRACT_ID --depositYocto 1